 Fractional ownership is the process where several unrelated investors purchase fractions of shares in a real estate property.

-This type of investment is common for expensive real estates assets like hotels, apartments, stadiums or others.
+This type of investment is common for expensive real estate assets like hotels, apartments, stadiums, or others.

 How does it work?

 Commercial property is listed online for sale.
 Hence, each property share is allocated a minimum ticket size based on the total investment required.

 So, investors can buy just a percentage share or multiples of the same ticket instead of the whole property.

 Thus, they legally become co-owner of the property depending on the investment amount.

 The fractional owners can receive monthly rental payments or interest on the tenant’s security deposit depending on their ownership percentage.

 Usually, the pool of fractional investors is managed by a property management company, or a central board or association.

 The management is responsible for property management including construction/renovation and brokering an eventual sale.

 However, when there is no central property management board, the co-owners share the property management tasks.
 These include bill payments, record-keeping, making an annual budget for maintenance and repairs, taxation, etc.